MEET THE TEAM

 Having experience in high end residential design in Manhattan, as a design associate, she brings a broad range of skills to the team including comprehensive space planning, AutoCad, Photoshop, and 3D rendering.
 As a seasoned accounts manager at ILIAD – Sara holds down the fort by interfacing with our many vendors, craftspeople, and design industry clients.

 Born in Prague, Czechoslovakia.
 Studied at the Prague Academy of Building and Technical arts.
-While attending the academy as a young man, Jirka apprenticed in a restoration atelier where woodworking became an obsession.
+While attending the academy as a young man, Jiri apprenticed in a restoration atelier where woodworking became an obsession.
 He later decided to continue his master studies at the Technical College in Prague in the special field of artistic woodworking.
-While at the Technical College Jirka started his first restoration workshop where his full concentration was on furniture from the Biedermeier period.
-Employing precision and traditional techniques and technologies, his workshop became recognized for its high standards of craftsmanship and it’s aesthetic vision for period furniture restoration.
-Jirka was later approached by the Czech/American company Metternich Ltd., which was then exporting Biedermeier furniture for their Washington DC showroom.
-When Metternich joined Iliad Antik in 2000, that union would forge the basis for the long-term cooperation.
-As artist and master craftsman, Jirka became the chief of his own atelier.
-Under his guidance, twelve journeyman, apprentices, and polishers restore period furniture to an ideal seldom reached in commercial enterprise.
-Inspired in spirit by the great woodcraft guilds and ateliers like the Wiener Werkstätte or the Danhauser workshop, Iliad’s creed is for Biedermeier furniture reach it’s full aesthetic potential, to make evident the truth and aspiration of the makers original vision, plainly revealing the inherent Modernist yearning at the core of the style.
+While at the Technical College Jiri started a small workshop where his full concentration was restoring furniture from the Biedermeier period.
+Employing both modern technologies and traditional techniques, his workshop became recognized for its high standards of craftsmanship and its aesthetic vision for period furniture restoration.
+In time, as a seasoned artist and master craftsman, Jiri would become chief of his own atelier in Prague working exclusively with ILIAD.
+Inspired by the great woodcraft guilds and design ateliers like the Wiener Werkstätte or Danhauser workshop, Jiri combines his years experience with European period furniture and his poet’s sense for veneers, and today works closely with sculptor/designer Andrea Zemel, and director Barney Haughey crafting world class bespoke designs for ILIAD.